TerosTechnology/vscode-terosHDL/.github/ISSUE_TEMPLATE/bug_report.md

  - VSCode version version [e.g. 22]

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem. **Share the code as text, not as a screenshots!**

 **Additional context**
 Add any other context about the problem here.